Sanaebadi97/Kotlin-SOLID-Principles/README.md

 In the diagram above there are three layers.
 The UI Layer (in this case, the Android UI) - this is where all of our UI widgets, lists, text views, animations and anything Android UI-related lives.
 Next, there is the business layer.
 In this layer, common

+business rules are implemented to support the core application functionality.
+This is sometimes also known as a “Domain Layer”